-Chicken coop plans make building a home for your feathered friends much easier.
-Once you've decided to raise chickens, and you've checked your zoning laws to find out how many you are allowed, your next step should be to think about a chicken coop.
-The coop is where your chickens will sleep and lay their eggs.
+Once you've decided to raise chickens, and you've checked your zoning laws to find out how many you are allowed, your next step should be to think about a coop.
+The coop is where your chickens will sleep and lay their eggs, so it is important that it's well-thought out.
+There isn't a single perfect chicken coop design, but safe coops share similar designs.
+Here are some considerations, whether you are building or buying a coop:

 Allow 2-4 square feet of floor space per hen.
 Plan for the eventual number of chickens you intend to have, because it's always easier to start with a large chicken coop than it is to add onto a small chicken coop later.